loganmeetsworld/buzz/networking-101.md

 ## Service Discovery
 If you are writing code that invokes a service that has a REST API, your code needs to know the network location (IP address and port) of a service instance.
 In a traditional application running on hardware, the network locations of service instances are more static.

+## FPGA
+A field-programmable gate array (FPGA) is an integrated circuit designed to be configured by a customer or a designer after manufacturing.